-The District is audited biennially (2-year audits) and information for the year ending June 30, 2018 can be seen in Table 6 below.
-ALCD's net position for FY 2017-18 increased by about 58% compared to the prior fiscal year (FY 2016-17).
-For FY 2017-18, the District's net position increased by \$223,045.
+The District is audited biennially (2-year audits) and information for the year ending June 30, 2020 can be seen in Table 6 below.
+ALCD's net position has increased substantially over the four year period from FY2016-17.
+In FY 2017-18, the District's net position increased by \$223,045.
 The District paid off a loan for a niche installation project early in FY 2017-18.
 This decreased liabilities substantially and allowed for an increase in net position as shown below.